xuankimtran/docs-1/pages/katalon-studio/docs/how-to-skip-test-case.md

 description:
 ---

 In this article, we demonstrate how to skip test cases in a test suite by preconfiguring **Test Listener** with the `TestCaseContext.skipThisTestCase()` method.
-See also [Test Listeners](https://docs.katalon.com/katalon-studio/docs/fixtures-listeners.html#test-listeners-test-hooks).
+To learn more about the usage of Test Listeners, go to [Test Listeners (Test Hooks)](https://docs.katalon.com/katalon-studio/docs/fixtures-listeners.html#test-listeners-test-hooks).

 ## Skip Test Cases